ahmed-n-abdeltwab/blog/_posts/2025-11-16-how-did-i-made-a-website.md

 So I did what any engineer would do:
 **I researched.
 Or rather… I Googled.
 A lot.**

 I went down rabbit holes — articles, blogs, research papers, YouTube videos, you name it.
-And from all that chaos, one piece of advice stood out:
+And from all that chaos, these are the advice stood out for me:

 **Before writing a single line of code, gather requirements and create UML diagrams.**